The Epidemic! game is no longer available.

 Step 1: Find Common Symptoms

 First, review the symptom cards and decide which symptoms are most common.
-Then mark which patients show those symptoms.
+Then

 Each "YES" costs 1